fghaas/presentation-template/README.md

 the generated `.css` files are committed and pushed to the remote `gh-pages` branch.

+### Diagrams

+If you draw diagrams in LibreOffice Draw, see
+[the documentation on incorporating LibreOffice Draw diagrams into reveal.js presentations](LibreOffice-Draw.md).

 ### Running things locally

 If you want to run your slides locally, rather than on GitHub Pages,